Roses are red, violets are blue... but what if roses could also be blue? This question is easy to answer, because they CAN be!

-We at Infinity Flowerbox are happy and proud to be able to offer you all colorful roses.
+We at Infinity Flowerbox are happy and proud to be able to offer you all the colorful roses.

 Why dye?